-- Support into employment, education, and training.
+- Support into employment, education and training.

-- Launching a new business.
+- · Launching a new business.

 - Improving health and wellbeing.

-- Reducing loneliness.
+- Reducing Ioneliness.

-For more information and to check the eligibility criteria, visit our website: www.irwellvalley. co.uk/our-foundation/funding to read more.
+For more information and to check the eligibility criteria, click here to read more on our website: www.irwellvalley. co.uk/our-foundation/funding/